 Stone Cold, by David Baldacci

 I currently own a Harley softail deuce.
 I have been taking this wonderful machine out for a ride in Central Florida since July 2005 when I purchased it.
-I have covered about 10 200 miles as of April 2014.
+I have covered just over 11,000 miles as of November 2015.
+It is currently for sale on Craigslist for interested parties.

 “The best way to find yourself is to lose yourself in the service of others.”